Joshua Dobbs: San Francisco 49ers

 On March 19, 2024, Dobbs signed a one-year contract with the San Francisco 49ers.

 Dobbs spent most of the season as the third-string quarterback behind Brock Purdy and Brandon Allen.
 He saw his first snaps of the season in Week 17 against the Detroit Lions after Purdy left late in the fourth quarter with an injury.
 Dobbs threw for 35 yards and ran for a seven-yard touchdown as the 49ers lost 40–34.
 With Purdy sidelined and the 49ers eliminated from playoff contention, Dobbs started the season finale against the Cardinals.
 He threw for 326 yards, two touchdowns, and two interceptions and rushed for 17 yards and a touchdown in the 47–24 road loss.

 New England Patriots

 On March 18, 2025, Dobbs signed a two-year, $8 million contract with the New England Patriots, his ninth NFL team, to serve as the backup behind Drake Maye.

+On March 23, 2026, Dobbs was released by the Patriots.

+Detroit Lions (second stint)

+On August 9, 2026, Dobbs signed a one-year contract worth $1.425 million with $475,000 fully guaranteed with the Detroit Lions, reuniting with Dan Campbell following the retirement of Teddy Bridgewater.